cherrypy/cheroot/README.rst

 Status
 ======

-The test suite is currently disabled.
-Currently, the only way to validate the test suite is to run it against CherryPy.
+The test suite is currently relies on pytest.
+It's being run via Travis CI.